Ochan-LOKIDORMOI/Sound_Clustering/README.md

 - Principal Component Analysis (PCA) is a linear dimensionality reduction technique that projects high-dimensional data into a lower-dimensional space while preserving as much variance as possible.

-- The PCA visualization shows a more spread-out distribution of points, reflecting its ability to retain global structure

-t-Distributed Stochastic Neighbor Embedding (t-SNE) is a non-linear dimensionality reduction method that focuses on preserving local structures.
+- The PCA visualization shows a more spread-out distribution of points, reflecting its ability to retain global structuret-Distributed Stochastic Neighbor Embedding (t-SNE) is a non-linear dimensionality reduction method that focuses on preserving local structures.

 - The t-SNE visualization presents clusters that are more compact and highlight relationships between similar data points.